As you drive through work zones slow down and be extra attentive.

 - Always wear a seat belt.

-Idaho’s Highway Information System, or 511, features route conditions and weather, camera views, construction impacts, delays, closures and more.
-The mobile app can be customized by the user according to preferred route.
+Idaho’s Traveler Information System, or 511, features route conditions and weather, camera views, construction impacts, delays, closures and more.
+Both the mobile app and the website can be customized by the user according to preferred route.
 Cameras and weather stations positioned all across the state help travelers make their driving plans.
-Recent improvements to the 511 Traveler Services platform allow drivers to more efficiently track driving conditions, and review a six-hour weather forecast on certain highway routes.
+Recent improvements to the 511 Traveler Services platform allow drivers to more efficiently track driving conditions, and the six-hour weather forecast on highways during the winter weather season.

 In addition to road reports, cameras and weather data posts on 511.idaho.gov, here are the travel-related features.